We’re story tellers, trail builders and skills coaches, but most of all live to have fun on bikes.

 She is on her fifth year working with Bikeskills.com as their Marketing Manager and Instructor.
 She has also spent the last 8 years contributing to Bermstyle.com as an editor and doing PR and Marketing.
 She currently resides in Portland, Oregon working as the Marketing Coordinator/Community Liason for Western Bikeworks/Velotech, Inc.

 She loves (and owns) bikes of all genres, but is most excited to hit the trail.
 You can find her pedaling just about anywhere in Portland, and on her time off can be found riding at Sandy Ridge, Post Canyon or exploring a new trail.

 Inga is currently available for private mountain bike clinics, modeling or talent gigs.
 If you are interested in working with her, please do not hesitate to get into contact.

 Adam spent years as a site manager for a popular Mountain Bike Forum and website, but now works as a WordPress Developer for HyperArts in Oakland.

 This site occasionally uses affiliate links.
 Purchases made through these links result in a portion of your total purchase given to Bermstyle as part of a revenue share.
 Most of those funds go to hosting fees, gas money, camera and computer equipment.
 Anything left goes towards paying down credit card bills.
 You know how that goes…

 Gear Reviews: Items discussed on the site are generally acquired in one of three ways:

 - Products provided as samples from the manufacturer

 We tend to focus on products we’re psyched on for the most part, but truth be told, there is some lame stuff out there.
-Some of it is so bad we have to write about it.
-Occasionally we’ll contact a manufacturer directly and offer feedback and possibly constructive criticism.
+Some of it is so bad we have to write about it, though we find it’s better to build bridges than burn them.
+Occasionally we’ll contact a manufacturer directly and offer feedback and constructive criticism.
 Either way, we make a major effort to keep it real and call it like it is, for better or worse.